CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/AdvancedRules/ItemTier.md

 ### Normal Play Durability Rules

-When an item's durability falls, it's base dice remain unchanged until the weapon reaches 6 durability (or Damaged) at which point you begin using the base dice associated with your current durability.
+When an item's durability falls, its base dice remain unchanged until the weapon reaches 6 durability (or Damaged) at which point you begin using the base dice associated with your current durability.
 For instance, if my weapon has 5 durability, then I roll with the base dice associated with Compromised.

 ### Hardcore Durability Rules

-When an item's durability falls, each time your item's durability falls to lower tier's max durability, you then use that lower tier's base dice.
+When an item's durability falls, each time your item's durability falls to the lower tier's max durability, you then use that lower tier's base dice.
 For instance, if I had a legendary tier sword with 23 durability I would be rolling the Superior tier base dice.